seoupark1/Stochastic-Control/README.md

   </a>
 </p>

 Among 15,000 total QP solves, 14,863 solves were `optimal`, 136 solves were `optimal_inaccurate`, and one solve failed.
-The mean number of the OSQP iterations was 3111.7.
+The mean number of OSQP iterations was 3111.7.
 </details>

 <details>